 When it comes to outdoor gear, one particular thing that takes the most abuse are your boots.
 As you might know, a pair of hiking or camping footwear is not exactly cheap, which is why it is important that you know how to waterproof boots to maximize their life.

-Little by little, continued exposure will break down your outdoor footwear and they won’t be as good in protecting your feet.
-Wearing a damaged boots while trekking swamps and other wet areas is enough to ruin a perfectly good day in the wild.
+Little by little, continued exposure will deteriorate your outdoor footwear, and they’ll start failing at protecting your feet.
+Wearing damaged boots while trekking swamps, and other wet areas is enough to ruin your wilderness experience.